Flomp/vimu/content/docs/plugins/code.md

+---
+title: Plugins - Writing code
+description: Writing code for a plugin node is quite straightforward.
+The code is written in python.
+---

 # Writing code

 Writing code for a plugin node is quite straightforward.
 The code is written in python.
 In it, you have access to the `input_data`, `output_data`, and the `node` object which provide all data associated with your node.
 For a detailed look into all object properties please check the <nuxt-link to="/docs/plugins/api">API Reference</nuxt-link>.
 Below we list some typical actions you might want to perform.